 We’ve narrowed down five key actions that can change how quickly your hair grows and can prevent it from growing faster.
 Not only that, but they’re also really simple things you can change, which is good news, no?
 Keep scrolling for five tips to help promote hair growth without running for the extensions—because that’s probably the worst thing you can do to achieve healthy hair.

-Make sure you are getting enough iron.
-The best sources are in your diet; chicken, turkey, beef, oysters, nuts, legumes, seeds, spirulina, and dark leafy greens are all packed with iron.
-Ask your doctor if your iron is as a healthy level or if you should try an iron supplement.
+Make sure you’re getting enough iron.
+The best sources are in your diet; chicken, turkey, beef, oysters, nuts, legumes, seeds, spirulina and dark leafy greens are all packed with iron.
+Ask your doctor if your iron is at a healthy level or if you should try an iron supplement.

 Sleep is essential.
 Not getting enough of it can lead to an array of health problems, one of which is unhealthy skin and hair.
-You have a right to those 8 hours so consider them top priority by investing in a sleeping aid, like a dreamy pillow spray.
+You have a right to those eight hours, so consider them top priority by investing in a sleeping aid, like a dreamy pillow spray.
 This Works Deep Sleep Pillow Spray (£18), with its blend of chamomile and lavender, is particularly effective.
 You can dream about having long hair.

 Stress impacts everything in the body, including your hair.
-Not being able to channel high levels of anxiety or pressure can lead to not only lack of hair growth, but hair loss.
-Buy a BalanceFrom GoYoga All-Purpose Yoga Mat ($20) and try meditating for 20-minutes first thing each morning.
+Not being able to channel high levels of anxiety or pressure can lead to not only a lack of hair growth, but hair loss.
+Get yourself a yoga mat and try meditating for 20 minutes first thing each morning.
 It’ll help calm the mind before you start the day.
 Struggle to switch things off?
 We have plenty of help over here.

-Heating tools and hairdresser oils are quick to camouflage fried hair, but they aren’t doing us any favours in the long run.
-Hair care extends well beyond a cut.
-Incorporate a deep conditioning hair mask like Davines Minu Hair Mask ($32) into your weekly routine.
-Switch from a metal hairbrush to an all natural Boar Bristle Brush specifically designed for thinning hair ($30), or one that focuses on reducing dry hair casualties like Mason Pearson’s Detangling Hairbrush ($110).
+Switch from a metal hairbrush to an all natural Boar Bristle Brush specifically designed for thinning hair, or one that focuses on reducing dry hair casualties like Mason Pearson Detangling Hairbrush (£45).
 It’s also important to invest in quality shampoo and conditioner that heal and restore hair with every wash.
-We are recent fans of B3 Colour Shampoo and Conditioner ($30-32).